 Ten per cent of elderly trauma patients have rib fractures, and up to 50 per cent of fractures in this group are undetected with X-ray.
-A meta-analysis of 50,000 patients, including 15,000 over 65 years indicated an odds ratio for mortality of 1.98 for those over 65 years with any rib fractures, and for all ages an odds ratio for mortality of 2.02 with 3+ rib fractures.
-Associated pulmonary contusion or pre-existing chronic lung disease are also significant prognostic findings.
+Those over the age of 65 with rib fractures have an increased risk of mortality.
 The type and number of affected ribs is an important consideration.
 Vertebrosternal ribs (ribs 1-7) have a greater physiological significance than vertebrocostal ribs (ribs 8-10).
+For patients with 1 to 4 fractured ribs in total mortality is 5.4 per cent.
+In those with five or more total number of ribs fractured, mortality increases to 8.9 per cent.
+Associated pulmonary contusion or pre-existing chronic lung disease is a significant prognostic finding.